AppliedLogicSystems/ALSProlog/docs/docs/ref/extendmainmenubar.md

 - PrologCall

-Here, `TclExpr` can be any Tcl/Tk expression for evaulation, and `PrologCall` is any ground Prolog goal.
+Here, `TclExpr` can be any Tcl/Tk expression for evaluation, and `PrologCall` is any ground Prolog goal.
 The entry
 ```
 cascade(SubLabel, SubList)
 ```